 Throughout development of the Young Women’s Summit, the JLR collaborated with local youth-serving nonprofit organizations – such as Olivet Boys & Girls Club, CONCERN, Girl Scouts, Goodwill Keystone, and Gilmore Henne Fund — to gain insight, share knowledge, and recruit young women from within their programs.
 By collaborating with and involving other non-profit organizations in the Summit process, we have raised awareness about JLR and our new initiative, as well as provided more opportunities for asset building in the community.
 With such a comprehensive foundation of collaboration and a strength-based curriculum, the day was impactful for participants and volunteers alike.

-The Summit, now moving into its eighth year, has evolved from a two-day workshop into a four-day professionally facilitated workshop that prepares and inspires young women to become leaders of change.
-This year (2018), forty young women from four middle schools in Berks County signed up to take part in the Summit and completed six service learning projects that positively impacted the local community.
+The Summit, now moving into its 9th year, has evolved from a two-day workshop into a four-day professionally facilitated workshop that prepares and inspires young women to become leaders of change.
+This year (2019), forty young women from four middle schools in Berks County signed up to take part in the Summit and completed six service learning projects that positively impacted the local community.